China's Hubei reports no new coronavirus cases outside city of Wuhan

 Elsewhere in China, schools in provinces reporting no new cases for a number of days started to set reopening dates.

-The southwesterly province of Guizhou has said its schools will start reopening from March 16.
+The southwesterly province of Guizhou has said its schools would start reopening from March 16.

 Outside of Hubei, there were 17 new confirmed cases, bringing the total new infections in mainland China to 143 on Thursday, up from 139 cases a day earlier.